eminisrafil/RubbishAPIs/Rubbish-APIs/API - Get all runs.md

 ### Query Parameters

-- `limit`: This parameter controls the maximum number of incident tickets that the API returns in one response.
+- `limit`: This parameter controls the maximum number of submission that the API returns in one response.
 Value should be an integer.
 Default value is 50 if not specified.

-- `offset`: This parameter specifies the starting point for the collection of returned incident tickets.
+- `offset`: This parameter specifies the starting point for the collection of returned submission.
 Value should be an integer.
 It works in conjunction with `limit` for implementing pagination.

-- `afterTimeStamp`: This parameter is used to get incident tickets that were created after a specific time.
+- `afterTimeStamp`: This parameter is used to get submission that were created after a specific time.
 The value should be in a standardized date-time format such as ISO 8601 (e.g., 'YYYY-MM-DDTHH:MM:SSZ').

-- `beforeTimeStamp`: This parameter is used to get incident tickets that were created before a specific time.
+- `beforeTimeStamp`: This parameter is used to get submission that were created before a specific time.
 The value should be in a standardized date-time format such as ISO 8601 (e.g., 'YYYY-MM-DDTHH:MM:SSZ').

 ### Response